chrisgrieser/nvim-alt-substitute/README.md

 - Line breaks in the search or the replacement value are not supported.

 ## Add Support for more Regex Flavors
-The plugin has been specifically built with extensibility in mind.
-Adding more flavors basically requires bridging one search and one replace function.
-(Though a certain amount of escaping and performance considerations may be required.)
-If you want to add support for more languages, have a look this plugin's [regex module](./lua/alt-substitute/regex/), which includes the implementations for lua and glob patterns.
+PRs adding support for more regex flavors, like for example javascript regex, are welcome.
+The plugin has been specifically built with extensibility in mind, so other regex flavors by only adding one search and one replace function.
+However, the bridging to other languages necessasitates some tricky escaping and performance optimization.

+Have a look this plugin's [regex module](./lua/alt-substitute/regex.lua) to see want needs to be implemented.

 ## Other Search-and-Replace Plugins
 - [nvim-spectre](https://github.com/windwp/nvim-spectre)